Amritkj001/caregiver-chatbot/README.md

 We will follow the data science process to create a solution.
 1. Define the problem
 2. Gather & clean the data
-3. Explore the data
+3. Employ LLM machine learning
-4. Model the data
+4. Refine system prompt to technical and non-technical scores for the models
-5. Evaluate the model
+5. Evaluate the final model on the criterias set out
 6. Answer the problem

 ### Dataset